ip-mptcp - Man Page

 signal

 The endpoint will be announced/signaled to each peer via an MPTCP ADD_ADDR sub-option.
-Upon reception of an ADD_ADDR sub-option, the peer can try to create additional subflows, see ADD_ADDR_ACCEPTED_NR.
+Typically, a server would be responsible for this.
+Upon reception of an ADD_ADDR sub-option, the other peer, typically the client side, can try to create additional subflows, see ADD_ADDR_ACCEPTED_NR.

 subflow